Maintaining your decomposure

 Pondering Precipitation

 The warmest month of the year seems like an opportune time to discuss the wettest thing in the garden.
 After the soaking we got in October, one would have thought that the world would never dry out, and then the relentless wind throughout November had us all reaching for the hoses as December arrived.
-The cracks in the ground expanded and our plants began to wilt, be they planted in … Read more »
+The cracks in the ground expanded and our plants began to wilt, be they planted … Read more »

 Tasks for summer